 The program provides up to 20 hours of treatment activities weekly in individual and/or supportive group settings.
 Treatment activities include motivational enhancement strategies and interventions.
 A wide variety of groups are available to clients, designed to offer support and learning opportunities in areas that address trauma and addiction, developing interpersonal skills, and family understanding of co-occurring disorders.

 The residential and inpatient program also offers meditation and yoga activities.
-These activities assist in restoring a patient’s biochemical imbalances to help eliminate cravings that lead to recurrence of substance use.
+These activities assist in restoring a patient’s biochemical imbalances to help eliminate cravings that lead to the recurrence of substance use.

-The Residential Recovery Program utilizes a variety of Evidence-Based Practices (EBP) to serve the co-occurring and substance using populations.
-EBP is the integration of clinical expertise/expert opinion, external scientific evidence and client/patient/caregiver perspectives to provide high-quality services reflecting the interests, values, needs, and choices of the individuals we serve.
+The Residential Recovery Program utilizes a variety of Evidence-Based Practices (EBP) to serve the co-occurring and substance-using populations.
+EBP is the integration of clinical expertise/expert opinion, external scientific evidence, and client/patient/caregiver perspectives to provide high-quality services reflecting the interests, values, needs, and choices of the individuals we serve.

 We understand that individuals who develop substance use disorders (SUD) come from a variety of backgrounds, and our process for treatment and recovery can differ by gender, religion, ethnicity, culture, and other factors.
 As a result, the Center makes every effort to train staff to recognize their own cultural presentation and biases, while continually striving to be culturally competent with a variety of specific treatment sub-populations.

 Clients are admitted to the program based on a full biopsychosocial assessment and the American Society of Addiction Medicine (ASAM) level of care, required at the time of admission.
 The duration of treatment varies with the severity of the individual’s illness and response to treatment.
-The patient’s progress toward achieving their treatment plan goals and objectives determines length of stay and services.
+The patient’s progress toward achieving their treatment plan goals and objectives determines the length of stay and services.

 The program will serve adults 18 years of age and older who are not currently in withdrawal.
 Clients needing withdrawal management will be referred to the Center’s Withdrawal Management Program.
-Clients must have a moderate or severe primary substance use diagnosis or have a moderate to severe primary SUD diagnosis and a secondary co-occurring mental health disorder.
+Clients must have a moderate or severe primary substance use diagnosis or a moderate to severe primary SUD diagnosis and a secondary co-occurring mental health disorder.